Find your perfect college degree

 Students can take advantage of the prestigious Maxwell H. Gluck Equine Research Center, the only scientific institute in the country that conducts research in equine health and diseases.

-Their Equine Science and Management courses put strong emphasis on basic science and business concepts that are widely applicable to equine production and management.
+Their Equine Science and Management courses put a strong emphasis on basic science and business concepts that are widely applicable to equine production and management.

 Offered under the College of Agriculture, Food, & Environment, the program covers scientific disciplines including physiology, nutrition, and genetics of horses.
-The degree is also teaching students valuable skills and knowledge that are useful to the operations and management of an equine business.
+The degree also teaches students valuable skills and knowledge that are useful to the operations and management of an equine business.
 You need to complete a total of 123 credit hours to earn the program.